-A new member of the local buying club I coordinate recently sent me these pictures of the poultry aisle in a WalMart Super Center in Rosarito Beach, Mexico.
-Her daughter is shown smiling in wonderment in the second photo at a picture of CHICKEN FEET that are included in a package of chicken pieces.
+A new member of the local buying club I coordinate recently sent me these pictures of the poultry aisle in a Walmart Super Center in Rosarito Beach, Mexico.
+Her daughter is shown smiling in wonderment in the second photo at a picture of chicken feet that are included in a package of chicken pieces!

 In other words, eating foods with natural gelatin will frequently protect you from food poisoning as well as intestinal bugs that may be going around.

 Sarah, The Healthy Home Economist

 There are small amounts of msg in powdered gelatin.
 There is even some naturally formed msg in homemade broth and fermented foods.
 It is not the same health robbing msg as added to processed foods however.
 From what I understand, the processed foods type of msg is not an exact chemical replica of naturally occurring msg and is the mirror image of it much like synthetic vitamins are the mirror image of natural vitamins.